projectsesame/sesame/site/content/docs/v1.18.2/config/access-logging.md

 ## Overview

-Contour allows you to control Envoy's access logging.
+Sesame allows you to control Envoy's access logging.
 By default, HTTP and HTTPS access logs are written to `/dev/stdout` by the Envoy containers and look like following:

 ```